FreyaKim0/Exercises-Python/README.md

 # Exercises-Python
 **[Exercise 2] Tkinter_Gui_Exercise.py**<br><br>
 In this program:
-* End user may select name, residency, program, courses.
+* End user may select name, residency, program and courses.
 * Reset and Exit buttons will perform their function.
 * Information box will open and display user inputs when Okay button is clicked.
 * The window is responsive.